Hamiso Tabuai-Fidow: Early career (2018-2019)

-2020
+North Queensland Cowboys (2020-2022)

 In 2020, Tabuai-Fidow joined the North Queensland Cowboys NRL squad and was a member of their 2020 NRL Nines winning side, finishing the tournament as the equal leading try scorer.

-In Round 5 of the 2020 NRL season, Tabuai-Fidow made his NRL debut against the New Zealand Warriors, setting up two tries in a 26–37 loss.
-In Round 7, he scored his first NRL try in a 32–20 win over the Newcastle Knights.
+In round 5 of the 2020 NRL season, Tabuai-Fidow made his NRL debut against the New Zealand Warriors, setting up two tries in a 26–37 loss.
+In round 7, he scored his first NRL try in a 32–20 win over the Newcastle Knights.
 In his rookie season, Tabuai-Fidow played 14 games and scored six tries.
 On 3 October, he was named the North Queensland club's Rookie of the Year.

-2021

 Tabuai-Fidow was selected by Queensland for game 3 of the 2021 State of Origin series which Queensland won 20-18.
 On 21 July, it was announced that Tabuai-Fidow would be out for six weeks after undergoing an emergency appendectomy.

-2022

 In round 13 of the 2022 NRL season, he scored two tries for North Queensland in a 32-6 victory over the Gold Coast.

 Tabuai-Fidow played 23 games for North Queensland throughout the year and scored seven tries.
-He played in both of the clubs finals games including their shock preliminary final loss against Parramatta at the Queensland Country Bank Stadium.
+He played in both of the clubs finals games including their preliminary final loss against Parramatta at the Queensland Country Bank Stadium.
 On 5 October, he signed a two-year deal to join the newly admitted Dolphins side starting in 2023.

-In October Tabuai-Fidow was named in the Samoa squad for the 2021 Rugby League World Cup.
+In October, Tabuai-Fidow was named in the Samoa squad for the 2021 Rugby League World Cup and played one game late 2022 in England.